psilons/pypigeonhole-proj-tmplt/README.md

   as name, version, scope, installer(PIP or Conda), etc. setup.py has hooks in dependency required sections.
 No dependency changes will touch this file.
   Check pypigeonhole-build docs for more details.
-- environment.yaml is generated from proj_setup script.
+- environment.yaml is generated from py_dev_env_setup script.
 This is used by CI.
 So we have to run the script once and check in to GIT.
 Whenever we change dependencies, we need to run the script and check it in.

 #### Here are the suggestions:
+** *nix shell scripts are not fully tested! **

 For development:

-All scripts in dbin and .github are reusable, unlikely need to change.
+All scripts in dbin, bbin and .github are reusable, unlikely need to change along with projects. dep_setup.py controls dependencies and version.
-Dependencies are isolated in dep_setup.py.

 - pip install ```pip install pypigeonhole-build```
-- Add dependencies in dep_setup.py.
+- Add dependencies and set version in dep_setup.py.
 This is the main driver.
-- run dbin/project_setup, it does the following:
+- run dbin/py_dev_env_setup, it does the following:
     - create Conda environment.yaml, need to check this for CI
     - run Conda to create virtual environment, activate, and print out the dependency tree.
 Whenever there is a change in dep_setup.py, rerun